Covid-19 – updated 6th August, 13th September, 8th October, 5th November 2020, 18th December 2020 and 6th Jan 2021.

 At every Committee meeting, our C-19 arrangements are reviewed.
 The priority is to keep vulnerable members and their households safe, while maintaining access to the allotments.

-1. No more than four people can be on the plot at the same time – either all from one household, or with one guest (per government rules re exercise).
+1. No more than four people can be on the plot at the same time and prevailing government rules about household mixing and distancing must be observed.
+Only one guest is allowed on your plot.
 Some plots are too small for even four to be safe, so please use your common sense and be aware that those on plots around you may be vulnerable, or have vulnerable family members at home.
 People from different households need to observe 1m+ distancing even on the plot.

 The Government is allowing parents to take their children with them if it is not feasible to leave them at home, so we are doing the same (for members, not guests, sorry).
 Children must be supervised more closely than usual and are only allowed on your plot or the most direct route to it.
 No playing on tracks and communal areas, sorry.

 You are responsible for making sure that anyone you bring onto the site is aware of our guidelines and complies.

 2. Observe distancing – keep at least one metre away from those outside your household everywhere on site.
 Be vigilant on tracks and paths.

 3. Do not come on site if you or someone in your household are exhibiting symptoms.
 As ever, you are not allowed on other people’s plots or plot paths without their permission.

 4. The Green and all communal areas are closed.
 You may not use the tracks etc for recreation, running, playing, cycling etc.

 5. Others may be infected without symptoms: high risk areas are where we all touch, such as communal wheelbarrows, water tanks and especially, the gate.
 So protect yourself and others by using gloves and/or hand sanitiser.